 LGBTQIA+ Acronym referring to the lesbian, gay, bisexual, transgender, queer or questioning, intersex and asexual community.
 The plus is referring to people of diverse orientations or gender identities which aren't reflected within the acronym.
 SOGII Acronym for sexual orientation, gender identity and intersex status, typically used when referring to human rights and anti-discriminatory law.
 LESBIAN Refers to women who have a primary sexual and romantic attraction to women.
 GAY Refers to men who have a primary sexual and romantic attraction to men, as well as women who have a primary sexual and romantic attraction to women.
 BISEXUAL Refers to a person who has a primary sexual and romantic attraction to both men and women.
 TRANSGENDER Refers to a person whose gender identity is opposite to that of which they were assigned at birth.
 QUEER A reclaimed term which is adopted by some as a self-identification to signify that their gender identity, gender expression and/or sexual orientation doesn't conform to social norms.
 Historically used as a derogatory term, its use today is self-determined.
 INTERSEX TRAIT Umbrella term for naturally occurring biological (physical, hormonal or genetic) variations which do not meet medically defined norms for female or male.
 ASEXUAL/ AROMANTIC Refers to people who lack a sexual and/or romantic attraction to people of any gender.
-GENDER An individual's understanding of their own gender as it relates to societal norms.
-Gender IDENTITY identity is self-determined and separate to biological sex assigned at birth.
+GENDER IDENTITY An individual's understanding of their own gender as it relates to societal norms.
+Gender identity is self-determined and separate to biological sex assigned at birth.
 All gender identities are valid and are protected by state and national legislation.
 NON-BINARY A common gender identity for people who don't solely identify within the binary of man and woman. НОМОРНОВІА Discriminatory behaviour driven by homophobia, an irrational hatred to or aversion of people who are homosexual (gay or lesbian) or who are perceived to be homosexual.
 Includes openly discriminatory or offensive behaviour, as well as a general attitude of intolerance, ignorance or disregard.
 BIPHOBIA Discriminatory behaviour driven by biphobia, an irrational hatred to or aversion of people who are bisexual or who are perceived to be bisexual.
 Includes openly discriminatory or offensive behaviour, as well as a general attitude of intolerance, ignorance or disregard.

-TRANSPHOBIA Discriminatory behaviour driven by transphobia, an irrational hatred to or aversion of transgender people or people who are perceived to be transgender.
-Includes openly discriminatory or offensive behaviour, as well as a general attitude of intolerance, ignorance or disregard.
-QUEERPHOBIA Discriminatory behaviour driven by queerphobia, an irrational hatred to or aversion of people who identify as queer or who are perceived to be queer.
-Includes openly discriminatory or offensive behaviour, as well as a general attitude of intolerance, ignorance or disregard.
-INTERPHOBIA When a person of intersex status is treated in a discriminatory way, based on their intersex variations.
-DIRECT DISCRIMINATION Treating a person less favourably compared to another person in the same circumstance because of a personal characteristic e.g. the purposeful use of derogatory language when communicating with someone who identifies as part of the LGBTQIA+ community.
-INDIRECT DISCRIMINATION Imposition of unreasonable requirements, conditions or practice which disadvantages people with a certain personal characteristic compared to others e.g. not providing appropriate changing facilities for trans or gender diverse people.
-CASUAL DISCRIMINATION Discriminative behaviour which doesn't have the intent to cause harm, but regardless may be equally harmful as direct discrimination e.g. using the phrase "that's so gay".
+TRANSPHOBIA Discriminatory behaviour driven by trans transgender people or people who are pe discriminatory or offensive behaviour, as disregard.
+QUEERPHOBIA Discriminatory behaviour driven by quee who identify as queer or who are perceiv offensive behaviour, as well as a general INTERPHOBIA When a person of intersex status is treat variations.
+DIRECT DISCRIMINATION Treating a person less favourably compa because of a personal characteristic e.g. communicating with someone who ident INDIRECT DISCRIMINATION Imposition of unreasonable requirements with a certain personal characteristic con changing facilities for trans or gender div CASUAL DISCRIMINATION Discriminative behaviour which doesn't hequally harmful as direct discrimination of